ProgramCrafter/salsa-iwj-otter/docs/dev.md

   http://localhost:8000/?ccg9kzoTh758QrVE1xMY7BQWB36dNJTx
 ```

-(Yes, those are a fixed game access links, hardcoded by the tests.
+(Yes, those are fixed game access links, hardcoded by the tests.
 You can bookmark them.)